tazama-lf/docs/Research-Articles/Environment-Variables-Starndazation.md

 # Recomendations - Short Term

-- Unify env naming conventions accross all processors - maybe use the library to store config classes and validate provided config.
+- Unify env naming conventions across all processors - maybe use the library to store config classes and validate provided config.

   Pros
     - Will be able to use the same environmental variables throughout the solution.